 Facts about carpenter ants

-Carpenter ants are destructive at the cabin and can ruin the entire building.
-Here are the top tips on how to control and get rid of carpenter ants at the cottage.
+Carpenter ants are a common site at the cabin.
+Unfortunately, an infestation can ruin the entire building.
+Here are some top tips on ways to control and get rid of carpenter ants at the cottage.

-Trying to get rid of carpenter ants is a battle that many cottage owners fight every summer.
-Many cabin owners in Manitoba, Ontario, Quebec, Minnesota, Wisconsin and Michigan as well as others across Canada and the U.S. have seen sheds, decks and even bunk houses destroyed by carpenter ant colonies.
+Trying to get rid of carpenter ants is a battle that cottage owners fight every summer.
+Property owners in Manitoba, Ontario, Quebec, Minnesota, Wisconsin and Michigan as well as others regions across Canada and the U.S. have seen sheds, decks and even bunk houses destroyed by carpenter ant colonies.

-Carpenter ants are the big black ones that like to nest in moist and rotting wood.
-They can cause a lot of damage if they decide to move into your cabin.
-They are different sizes depending on the role they play in the colony.
-The big ones with wings are the female queens looking for a mate and a new place to start their own colony.
-The smaller ones with wings are the lucky males.
-Their job is to mate with a queen.
-The worker ants come in varying sizes depending on the job they have.
-Some collect food, others look after the eggs and some are in charge of defence.
+Carpenter ants are normally identified as the big black ones that like to nest in moist and rotting wood, but the size of the ant depends on the role it plays in the colony.
+The large ones with wings are the female queens that have emerged to find a mate and search for a new place to start their own colony.
+The smaller ones with wings are the lucky males who are responsible for mating with the queens.
+The worker ants come in varying sizes depending on their job.
+Some collect food, while others look after the eggs or are in charge of defending the nest.

 The University of Minnesota has a good page that shows the different carpenter ant castes.